 *The Vet fee amount includes;

-- Up to £70 towards cystology fees including any handling and interpretation fees
+- Up to £150 per condition for all external laboratory fees including handling, postage and packaging and interpretation fees

-- Up to £35 per session towards hydrotherapy, physiotherapy, accupunture, chiropractic, osteopathy or laser treatment fees.
+- Up to £35 per session towards hydrotherapy, physiotherapy, acupunture, chiropractic, osteopathy or laser treatment fees

 Accident Only plans only cover vet fees for injuries caused by accidents.
 Our plans are based on an accident-only cover limit of £2,250 per accident per year.